TheBlackRabbitGenesis/black-rabbit-genesis/README.md

 This repository contains the **genesis record** of **The Black Rabbit** — a digital threshold, an unfolding enigma, and a proving ground that exists beyond entertainment, commerce, or explanation.

-It is not a game.
-It is not an experiment.
-It is an **invitation**.

 ---

 ### II.
 The Invocation